I’ve known a lot of lawyers in my day and several of them have thought about whether they should be a freelance legal worker.

 But have you really given any serious thought to becoming a freelance legal worker?
 I’ve done it.
 And although ultimately, being a freelance writer provided more of the lifestyle I was looking for, I learned a thing or two along the way.

-In this article, we explore what exactly a freelance legal worker does and some of the major considerations one should think about before becoming a freelance attorney — from pros to cons and everything in-between.
+In this article, we explore what exactly a freelance legal worker does and some of the major considerations one should think about before becoming a freelance attorney — from pros to cons and everything in between.

 A freelance lawyer, also known as a contract lawyer or solo practitioner, is a legal professional who works independently on a project-by-project basis rather than being employed by a law firm or organization.
-Freelance lawyers offer their legal services to clients on a temporary or part-time basis, typically for a specific task or duration.

 Freelance lawyers have the freedom to choose the clients and projects they work on — they have control over their workload, schedule, and the type of legal work they undertake.